FlipFlop1974/BnR-APPnSettings/README.md

 ## The content oft the config.json file
 The content of the config file (in json format) is as follows:
-"Title" is freely selectable and should be meaningful to you, see config.json for examples Under "Title" you can specify **one or more** of the following
+"Title" is freely selectable and should be meaningful to you, see **config.json** for examples Under "Title" you can specify ***one or more*** of the following
  - Path to Dirs or Files
  - Path to Reg Hives
  - Package available in choco
  - URL to executable to be downloaded

 ## The structure of the config.json file
+Note that all details are within the object or linked.
+This means that they can be repeated or simply occur individually.
+See the file **config.json** as an example.
 ```
 {
   "Title": [